arachnetech/homebridge-mqttthing/docs/Codecs.md

    * `params.log` can be used to write to Homebridge's log.
    * `params.config` is the accessory's configuration (as configured in `config.json`).
 This gives the codec access to the standard configuration settings, and lets it use its own if required.
+   * `params.publish` may be used to publish to MQTT directly
+   * `params.notify` may be used to send MQTT-Thing a property notification

 The `init()` function must return an object containing `encode()` and `decode()` functions (as described below).
 This can be just single `encode()` and `decode()` functions for all properties as above.
 More commonly a properties map containing property-specific functions is used, as follows: